bellcom/seas-nve/readme.md

 2. General configuration page `/configuration`.
 Configuration entity has inconsistency in default values for keys `mtmFaellesomkostningerNulHvisArealMindreEnd` and `mtmFaellesomkostningerNulHvisTotalEntreprisesumMindreEnd`.
 You can update `Configuration` table manually and set these keys as nullable.

 3. Create building page `/bygning/new` requires groups: `Aa+`, `Rådgiver`, `Interessent` in system.
 These groups are not created by default.
 You can add/(copy and rename) them in db (` fos_group` table) manually.

+4. Project includes pdf converting process that based on [KnpSnappyBundle](https://github.com/KnpLabs/KnpSnappyBundle) component.
+It requires [wkhtmltopdf](https://wkhtmltopdf.org/)  `>= 0.12.2` tool to be install on server.

+4.1 To allow `wkhtmltopdf` tool resolves paths to images and sources from html content that going to be converted, you may need to add you project host to `/etc/hosts`.